-Based on our experience we have deemed it necessary to retain your data for 24 months after which we will reach out to confirm your intentions.
-You will always have the ability to opt-out at any time.
+Based on our experience we have deemed it necessary to retain your data for 36 months after which we will reach out to confirm your intentions.
+You always have the ability and the right to opt-out at any time.

 We primarily rely on our CRM system and BrightTALK to host your data.
 To that extent, we rely on those parties to ensure that they